Category: Living Life

 More Than a Haircut

-I’m letting my hair grow and this began in March?
-I’m not precisely sure, but once the weather warmed, I just stopped getting it cut.
+I’m letting my hair grow and this began in 2025.
+I’m not sure when, but once the weather warmed, I just stopped getting it cut.
 I told my hairdresser this bright idea as she finished reshaping my short hair and she said, “Alright.
 I’ll see you in 2 months!”
 It was one of the hard…

 The Right Size